OuiHui/PolicyPilot/README.md

 Run `npm i` to install the dependencies.

+Run `npm run dev:client` to start the development client.
-Run `npm run dev` to start the development server.
+Run `npm run server` to start the development server on a different terminal.

+For windows, use `.\venv\Scripts\activate` to activate the virtual environment.
+For mac, use `source venv/bin/activate` to activate the virtual environment.

 ## Supabase & PostgreSQL